SpaceManSparrow/LeftNewsGrabberProject/README.md

 - [Google Fonts](https://fonts.google.com/) - Space Grotesk & Manrope

 ## 📖 About the Project
-The Radical is designed for tracking material and economic realities without having to manually check dozens of sources every day.
-It focuses on labor movements, internationalism, and anti-fascist reporting.
+The Radical was created to centralise news from a leftist perspective without needing to manually check dozens of separate sources.

+I am still very new to programming and this project also acts as a learning tool for me to learn Flutter.
+I am using AI to assist me and this is evident to anyone who parusses the change log.

 ---
 *This website is currently in Beta.*